Real Name: Inapplicable

-Enemies: Hulk (Bruce Banner), Jarella, Thor
+Enemies: Hulk (Robert Bruce Banner), Jarella, Thor (Odinson)

-Known Relatives: Inapplicable
+Known Relatives: Jasper Whyte (creator)

 First Appearance: Thor I#174 (March, 1970)

-Whyte preferred to supervise and control the Crypto-Man in its immediate vicinity, while its later user preferred remote control.
-He could see via the Crypto-Man's eyes, and speak via its voice.
-He could boost its power from a distance as well.
+The Crypto-Man's second user preferred remote-control--he could see via the robot's eyes, speak via its voice, and could boost its power from a distance as well.

-History: (Thor I#174 (fb) - BTS) - The Crypto-Man was constructed by Dr. Jasper Whyte to be the first in an army of Crypto-Men, with which he could take over the world.
+(Thor I#174 (fb) - BTS) - The Crypto-Man was constructed by Dr. Jasper Whyte to be the first in an army of Crypto-Men, with which he planned to take over the world.

-(Thor#174) - Whyte ambushed Thor with a "Hypno-Stun Ray" and then used another of his devices to siphon half of Thor's power from him.
-Whyte transferred the stolen power into the Crypto-Man and then sent him on a rampage through the streets of Manhattan.
-As planned, this drew the attention of Thor, who was now at half-strength.
-The Crypto-Man stunned Thor and wandered off.
-Jasper could not control his excitement, and confronted the dazed Thor, claiming victory for himself and admitting his actions.
-Thor and Whyte followed the Crypto-Man to the new Atomic Power Electric Complex, which it was to take control of, so that Whyte could hold the city hostage.
-However, Whyte's mother was a patient of Don Blake, and as they followed the robot's path of destruction, Thor mentioned to Jasper that he would be putting his mother at risk with his actions.
-Whyte was devastated by this realization, and when he saw the Crypto-Man getting too close to the reactor core, he rushed the robot and overloaded its circuits with his control beam.
-The overload caused an explosion which killed Whyte.
-With the robot's power cut, Thor felt his full strength return to his limbs.
+Following its programming, the Crypto-Man headed for the new atomic power electric complex near the waterfront, so that Whyte could hold the city hostage.
+However, Whyte's mother was a patient of Don Blake, and as they followed the robot's path of destruction, Thor mentioned to Jasper that he would be putting his mother in jeopardy with his actions.
+Whyte was devastated by this realization, and when he saw the Crypto-Man getting too close to the reactor core, he rushed the robot and overloaded its circuits with his Control Beam--the overload caused an explosion which killed Whyte.
+With the robot destroyed, Thor felt his full strength return to his limbs.

-(Incredible Hulk II#205 (fb) - BTS) - An unnamed scientist found the remains of the Crypto-Man and brought them to Santa Fe, California.
-The man not only repaired the robot, but also built a special energy-dynamo--based on Whyte's own designs--that doubled the Crypto-Man's power.
+(Incredible Hulk II#205 (fb) - BTS) - An unidentified scientist found the remains of the Crypto-Man and brought them to Santa Fe, New Mexico--he not only repaired the robot, but also built a special energy-dynamo--based on Whyte's own designs--that doubled the Crypto-Man's power.

-As the Hulk rushed to try to uncover her, the Crypto-Man saw an opening and smashed the Hulk from behind.
-Big mistake.
-Running away would have been a much better option.
-The Hulk, enraged beyond belief, savagely attacked the Crypto-Man.
-His controller fed more and more power into the Crypto-Man, but to no avail, and the Hulk eventually shattered the robot into pieces.
-The power feedback caused the scientist's equipment to explode, killing him, and maiming his body beyond all recognition.
+As the Hulk rushed to try to uncover Jarella, the Crypto-Man saw an opening and smashed him from behind (Big mistake--running away would have been a much better option).
+The Hulk, enraged beyond belief, savagely attacked the robot.
+From a distance, the scientist transmitted more and more power to the Crypto-Man, but to no avail, for the Hulk eventually shattered the robot into pieces.
+The resultant power feedback caused the scientist's equipment to explode, which killed him and maimed his body beyond all recognition.

 Comments: Created by Stan "The Man" Lee and Jack "King" Kirby.

 The Hulk actually ducked the car thrown by the Crypto-Man, which collapsed the building that killed Jarella.
 Fortunately, the Hulk is too dim to have realized that, and so neither he nor Banner suffer from the guilt of "Gwen Stacy syndrome."

-Jasper Whyte has no known connections to:
+Jasper Whyte had no known connections to:

-A mad-scientist type through-and-through, he credited
+A mad-scientist type

 images: (without ads)

 Thor I#174, p5, pan1 (Crypto-Man (rear view) being empowered by Jasper Whyte (background))

 Thor I#174, p2, pan5 (Jasper Whyte)

-Last updated: 11/26/04
+Last updated: 08/21/2021

 Any Additions/Corrections? please let me know.

 All other characters mentioned or pictured are ™ and © 1941-2099 Marvel Characters, Inc. All Rights Reserved.
 If you like this stuff, you should check out the real thing!

 Please visit The Marvel Official Site at: http://www.marvel.com

-Special Thanks to www.g-mart.com for hosting the Appendix, Master List, etc.!
+Special Thanks to http://www.g-mart.com/ for hosting the Appendix, Master List, etc.!